rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 Performing docking (random seed: -1838194651) ...
 ```

-After running three replicates, I found that Vina's output mode#2 (purple) is similar to ADCP's top-ranked mode (magenta) we have been working on:
+From the above docking calculation, I found that Vina's output mode#2 (purple) is similar to ADCP's top-ranked mode (magenta) we have been working on:

 ![adcp-vina2-overlay](/assets/img/adcp-vina2-overlay.jpg)